All Products

 Note

-After you configure an Apache Paimon catalog, you can reference tables in the Apache Paimon catalog in a deployment.
-When you use a table in the Apache Paimon catalog as a source table, result table, or dimension table, you do not need to declare the DDL statement of the table.
-When you create an Apache Paimon table by using an SQL statement, you can directly enter the name of the table in the format of ${Paimon-catalog-name}.${Paimon-db-name}.${Paimon-table-name}.
-You can also first declare the catalog name and database name in use catalog ${Paimon-catalog-name} and use ${Paimon-db-name}, and then enter the table name in the ${Paimon-table-name} format in the subsequent SQL statement.
+After you have created an Apache Paimon catalog, you can reference a table in the catalog in a Flink deployment.
+When you use the table as a source, sink, or dimension table, you do not need to define the Flink table through DDL.
+To create an Apache Paimon table by using an SQL statement, you can use a fully qualified table name in this format: ${Paimon-catalog-name}.${Paimon-db-name}.${Paimon-table-name}.
+You can also first set the default catalog and database by using use catalog ${Paimon-catalog-name} and use ${Paimon-db-name}, then reference the table name as ${Paimon-table-name} in subsequent SQL statements.

 • Create an Apache Paimon table by using the CREATE TABLE statement